Thiruvananthapuram district: History

 Modern history begins with Marthanda Varma (1729 CE–1758 CE), generally regarded as the Father of modern Travancore.
 In the early 18th century CE, the Travancore royal family adopted some members from the royal family of Kolathunadu (a long separated younger sister dynasty of Ay/Venad/Thiruvithamkur with whom they had the tradition of mutual adoption of heirs for centuries) based in Kannur.
 Thiruvananthapuram was known as a great center of intellectual and artistic activity at this time.
 Travancore became the most dominant state in Kerala by defeating the powerful Zamorin of Kozhikode in the battle of Purakkad in 1755.

-The temple of Vishnu reclining on Anantha, the Sri Padmanabhaswamy temple, is the most recognizable and iconic landmark of the city and the district and dates back to the 16th century.
-In addition to the presiding deity of Padmanabha, this temple contains several shrines, dedicated to Krishna, Narasimha, Ganesha, and Ayyappa.
-It was built by King Marthanda Varma of the Travancore royal family in 1745, when he transferred the Travancore capital from Padmanabhapuram, now in neighbouring Kanyakumari District in Tamil Nadu.
-King Marthanda Varma began his reign as 'Sree Padmanabhadasa', the Servant of Sree Padmanabha.
+The temple of Vishnu reclining on Anantha, the Sri Padmanabhaswamy temple, is the most recognizable and iconic landmark of the city and the district and dates back to the times of the Azhvars, and is one among the 108 shrines mentioned in their texts.
+In addition to the presiding deity of Padmanabha, this temple contains several shrines, dedicated to Krishna, Narasimha and Ayyappa.
+King Marthanda Varma, after his conquest of Southern Kerala upto the Aluva, submitted the kingdom to Padmanabha and took upon the title of 'Sree Padmanabhadasa', the Servant of Sree Padmanabha.
 The vast temple complex, with its tall Gopuram decorated with detailed carvings reflected in a huge temple tank, is today a center of attraction for devotees and sightseers.

 The city was the capital of the Travancore state from 18th century CE until India's independence.
 The Thiruvananthapuram Municipality came into existence in 1920 as the first municipality in Travancore region.
 After two decades, during the reign of Sree Chithira Thirunal, Thiruvananthapuram Municipality was converted into Corporation on 30 October 1940.
 Consequent to the recommendations of the State Reorganization Commission, the Vilavancode subdistrict of Thiruvananthapuram was merged with Tamil Nadu, along with another three southern subdistricts, Thovala, Agastheewaram, and Kalkulam from Travancore which eventually formed Tamil Nadu's Kanyakumari district.
 The state of Kerala came into being on 1 November 1956.